edtemboml/treasury_sentiment_analysis/README.md

 > **🚧 Data Sources Coming Soon**
 > The datasets and data sources used in this analysis are currently being prepared and will be made available shortly.
 This includes:
-> - Federal Reserve speeches, testimony, and FOMC minutes
+> - Federal Reserve speeches, testimony, and FOMC Data
 > - US Treasury yield data (DGS series)
 > - Preprocessed sentiment scores and features